mumoliam23/alx-low_level_programming/0x00-hello_world/README.md

 The program code undergoes parsing (displays any syntax errors or warning on the terminal).

-To stop after compilation, use <gcc -c cfile>
+To pause  compilation after compiler, use <gcc -c cfile>

+3. Assembling
+Assembly code is converted into machine understandable language, the object code.
+To pause compilation after assembling, use <gcc -S cfile>.

+4. Linking
+Inclusion of library files into the program. .out file in UNIX OS.